celadari/json-logic-scala/docs/_posts/evaluator-value-logic-define-custom.md

 In the previous example, the associated Type with the `EvaluatorValueLogic` implementation object would be `{"codename": "string"}`.

-`EvaluatorLogicConf` defines how Types are mapped with `EvaluatorValueLogic`, with the last one being given as init parameter to `EvaluatorLogic`.
+`EvaluatorLogicConf` defines how Types are mapped with `EvaluatorValueLogic`.
+To use, pass `EvaluatorLogicConf` as an init parameter to `EvaluatorLogic`.

 In the `EvaluatorLogicConf` object, information is contained through the parameters `valueLogicTypeToReducerMetaInfAdd` and `valueLogicTypeToReducerManualAdd`.